Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	14. Protection rating:  3/5, -1 in Feudal economies, +1 in Regulated or Planned economies, +1 with Distributed Desalination (advanced environmentalism)
 	15. Technological smoothness:  4/5
 	16. Technological extremophilia:  3/5
+	17. Stress/Boredom rating:  2/5 (Calm)
-	17. Me-points:  0/3
+	18. Me-points:  0/3
-	18. Special categories:  Failsafe
+	19. Special categories:  Failsafe
-	19. Conversion potential:  Unknown
+	20. Conversion potential:  Unknown
 58. Penal Retreats
 	1. Challenge cured:  Brutal justice
 	2. Challenge cure interpretation:  This investment in rehabilitation replaces lethal or debilitation-based criminal justice with 'merely' sticking criminals in a paternalistic hole where everything they say or do will be analyzed by "virtuous" people trying to control them.